climate-ai/truebranch/README.md

 1. Getting tif files of specific area in google earth engine
 2. Tif to images locally (jupyter notebooks)
 3. Training and Testing Model
-4. Validation with Diagrams and Tensorboard
+4. Visualisation of test embeddings with Diagrams
 5. MRS and COS Similarity Classifier
 6. RF, MLP, LR Classifier